kstenerud/concise-encoding/ce-structure.md

 #### Identifier Rules

  * It **MUST** be a valid UTF-8 string.
- * It **MUST** contain only codepoints from letter, numeric, and mark characters ([base categories "L", "M", and "N" in Unicode](https://unicodebook.readthedocs.io/unicode.html#categories)), as well as the following symbol characters:
+ * It **MUST** contain only codepoints from letter, mark, numeric, and format characters ([base categories "L", "M", "N", and "Cf" in Unicode](https://unicodebook.readthedocs.io/unicode.html#categories)), as well as the following symbol characters:
    - `_` (underscore)
    - `-` (dash)
    - `.` (period)